More games at WuGames.ioSponsoredDiscover free browser games — play instantly, no download, no sign-up.Play

 Measure environmental noise and sound levels with a professional decibel meter.
 Monitor ambient noise in real-time using your device's microphone, track maximum and average dB levels, and receive warnings when noise reaches potentially harmful levels.
 Perfect for measuring workplace noise, testing acoustic environments, or monitoring sound pollution.

-1. Press Start measuring to activate your microphone and begin measuring sound levels.
+1. Press Start measuring to activate your microphone and begin measuring relative sound levels.

-2. Watch the analog meter needle move as sound levels change in your environment.
+3. Watch the analog meter needle move as sound levels change; the number shown is an instantaneous smoothed relative reading, not LAeq.

-4. If sound exceeds 85 dB, you'll see a "Too loud!" warning indicating potential hearing risk.
+5. If sound exceeds 85 dB on the display scale, you'll see a "Too loud!" warning indicating potential hearing risk.

 Frequently Asked Questions